IntersectMBO/plutus/doc/reference/common-weaknesses/hard-limits.rst

 Examples:

 - A script requires providing a datum which is extremely large and exceeds the transaction size limit.
-- A script needs more execution units than the limit under unusual circumstances, rendering the output which it locks unspendable.
+- A script which locks an output needs more execution units than the limit.
 - A script requires creating a single output containing a very large amount of tokens, which exceeds the output size limit.

 Risks